SF-Nexus/SF-Nexus.github.io/content/Scholarship/_index.md

 - The Stuff of Science Fiction is an interactive visualization prototype derived from a digitized corpus of SF anthologies housed at the University of Calgary.

 [**100 Years of Science Fiction: The Science Fiction Concept Corpus** ](https://www.wired.com/story/infoporn-100-years-of-sci-fi-explored/)
-- 100 Years of Science Fiction includes a network visualization of keywords from every SF novel written since 1900 which have been uploaded to Good Reads.
+- 100 Years of Science Fiction includes a network visualization of keywords from every SF novel written since 1900 which have been uploaded to Goodreads.
--

 [**Digitizing the New Wave**](https://lcdssgeo.com/omeka-s/s/scifi/page/digitizing-science-fiction )
 - Digitizing the New Wave is an Omeka exhibition highlighting book covers and metadata from the digitized SF novels from the Paskow Science Fiction Collection at Temple University.